 Continuous battery life is just okay.

 The CMF Buds Pro 2 are decent for office work.
-Their noise isolation is good for cutting out chit-chat and HVAC systems so you can focus on tasks.
-Their multi-device pairing makes it easy to switch between devices.
+Their ANC is good for cutting out the noise of nearby chit-chat so you can focus on your tasks.
+Their multi-device pairing also makes it easy to switch between devices.
 They feel decently comfortable to wear for extended sessions, and they're lightweight, too.
 However, the battery life isn't long enough to last through an entire workday without a recharge.
 If you take many calls, the mic is okay for the occasional meeting, but it's not a substitute for a headset microphone.

 Low leakage.